 What To Think About

 - The test may fail to find abnormal cells when they are present (false-negative).
-Having 3 normal Pap tests in a row reduces the chance of false-negative results.
+Having several normal screening tests in a row reduces the chance of false-negative results.
 Or the test may show abnormal cells when they are not present (false-positive).
 Talk with your doctor about the meaning of your Pap test results.

-- Some women with abnormal Pap tests or women older than age 30 may be tested for human papillomavirus (HPV), a sexually transmitted infection (STI) that causes genital warts.
+- Some women with abnormal Pap tests or women ages 30 and older may be tested for human papillomavirus (HPV).
 Some high-risk types of HPV can cause cervical cancer.
 The HPV test may or may not be done at the same time as the Pap test.
 The results of the HPV test can help doctors decide if further tests or treatments are needed.
 To learn more, see the topic Human Papillomavirus (HPV) Test.

 - A Pap test alone is not used to diagnose dysplasia or cervical cancer.
 Other tests are needed, such as a colposcopy.
 To learn more, see the topic Colposcopy and Cervical Biopsy.